defl/logicmachine_knxdmx/readme.md

 EmbeddedSytems provides a sample DMX gateway implementation in their manuals and [online](https://openrb.com/example-dmx-lighting-control-with-lm2/) but that has various rough edges I didn't like:

 - It has a delay of up to a second which makes it feel unresponsive
+- It does not feed back to KNX between brightness and state
 - Requires KNX addressing to match DMX addressing
 - It does not support asymmetric  on/off timings
 - It's hard to read and uses undocumented non-public API trickery